macOS menu bar diagnostics for USB-C

 Direct download

 Grab the latest .zip from GitHub Releases.
+The release page also has a CLI-only zip.
 Drag WhatCable.app into Applications.

 Get the latest release